ballerina-platform/ballerina-dev-website/lang-ref/part1.md

 This is perfectly valid in Ballerina because the set of values allowed by an array of integer type is a subset of the values allowed by an array of any type.
 So this way, you can have some flexibility in allowing fixed inherent type substitution based on the set of values.

 Ballerina’s static type checking ensures that the result of a read operation on the array  **``av``** will be consistent with static type.
-However, writing will result in an error because the Array iv has an inherent type set to integer .
+However, writing will result in an error because the Array iv has an inherent type set to integer.
 As a result, this code will lead to a runtime error since it is trying to mutate the Array to a type other than the inherent type.

 ```
 av[0] = “str”; //Error